expo/react-native-scrollable-decorator/README.md

 The `@scrollable` decorator lets your scrollable React Native components conform to a standard interface, making it easier to compose components.
 This lets you compose different types of ScrollView-like components while preserving the `ScrollView` API, including methods like `scrollTo`.

+See [ScrollableMixin](https://github.com/exponentjs/react-native-scrollable-mixin) for the mixin version of this decorator.

 [![npm package](https://nodei.co/npm/react-native-scrollable-decorator.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/react-native-scrollable-decorator/)

 ## Installation